|Release date: April 7, 2020; Category: Online Training Series; Author: Dr. Gareth Dyke

 Here are some examples for you to consider.
 In the first, I’m thinking about a colleague of mine from my old department in Dublin, Ireland.
 The person worked for more than 30 years on the animals and plants that lived in sediments within a single Irish lake.
 Pretty boring you might think?
 But no: This lake sediment extends over a time period of more than 45,000 years, one of the longest continuous records of climate change in Europe.
 And it’s this hot topic, climate change, that turns this from a simple study of one Irish lake over time to a hugely relevant international piece of research about a major global phenomenon.
 Everyone around the world is interested in climate change, but not everyone around the world is interested in Irish lake sediments.
 Make sure your research addresses global challenges; relate your work to ‘key issues’.

-My second example is another that we use in our trainings: biology of tobacco plants.
+My second example is another that we use in our training: the biology of tobacco plants.
 I’ve edited a number of papers recently that deal with the genetics of these important crop plants, and it’s interesting to me the different ways that authors deal with this topic.
-There are two choices really: write a paper that will be read by just a handful of colleagues that deals with the specifics of tobacco plant genetics or still do this, but expand the paper to talk about issues of public health.
+There are two choices really: write a paper that will be read by just a handful of colleagues that deal with the specifics of tobacco plant genetics or still do this but expand the paper to talk about issues of public health.
 Everyone has at least a passing interest in the health effects of tobacco, but not everyone is interested in the specific biological details.

 Consider the previous examples.
 Let me know if they are clear enough.